Jiffy peat pots have been a handy standby for gardeners for many, many decades.

 - Leaf Mold

-All of these perform better than peat moss as a soil amendments because they contain more nourishment.
+All of these perform better than peat moss as soil amendments because they contain more nourishment.
 They are also either cheaper or absolutely free.

 Instead of peat as mulch, try: